-Deformations in the shape of the cornea cause refraction to go wrong in various ways, producing the fuzzy images characteristic of nearsightedness, farsightedness, and astigmatism.
-Glasses and contact lens are curved to “pre-refract” incoming light to compensate for your personal degree of corneal deformation.
-Laser surgery actually corrects the shape of cornea itself, eliminating most of all of the visual errors that might otherwise call for corrective lenses.
+Deformations in the shape of the cornea cause refraction to go wrong, producing the fuzzy images characteristic of nearsightedness, farsightedness, and astigmatism.
+Glasses and contact lenses are curved to “pre-refract” incoming light to compensate for your degree of corneal deformation.
+Laser surgery corrects the shape of the cornea itself, eliminating most of all your visual errors.

 Corneal Reshaping While You Sleep

-Some of our patients simply don't like the idea of any kind of surgery, or they want a reversible procedure.
-Orthokeratology may be an ideal choice for these individuals.
-Wilken will map the shape of your corneas precisely and then fabricate special contact lenses.
+At Optical Expressions, we can map the shape of your corneas precisely and then fabricate special contact lenses.
 Unlike standard contacts, you’ll wear these lenses at night.
-The lenses perform a subtle corneal reshaping as you sleep, meaning that you can take them out the next morning and enjoy perfect or near-perfect vision.
+The Ortho K contact lens performs a subtle corneal reshaping as you sleep, meaning you can take them out the next morning and enjoy perfect or near-perfect vision.

 Ortho-K can help you see clearly for one or two days at a time, or possibly even longer.
-By wearing them regularly at night, you can maintain your clarity of vision for as long as you decide to continue using them.
-If you decide to use another form of vision correction, simply stop wearing the Ortho-K lenses and your corneas will assume their previous shape once again.
+By wearing the Ortho K lenses regularly at night, you can maintain your clarity of vision for as long as you decide to continue using them.
+If you decide to use another form of vision correction, stop wearing the Ortho-K lenses, and your corneas will assume their previous shape again.
 Talk to our knowledgeable staff to see whether Ortho-K makes sense for you.